aja-video/ntv2-v4l2/README.md

 ## Loading the Driver

-To load the driver use:	'sudo ./load'.
-The script modprobe(s) several dependencies before loading the ntv2video.ko driver.
-There is also an unload script.
+To load the driver use:	'sudo make install'.
+The install target modprobe(s) several dependencies before loading the ntv2video.ko driver

+## Unloading the Driver
+To unload the driver use: 'sudo make uninstall'.
 Unloading the driver requires exiting any application that has opened the driver including the system audio mixer (pulseaudio).

 ## Running Some Tests